Savage .22 Rifle Review

 The Bergara B-14 HMR Rifle features a mini-chassis integrated into the stock to increase accuracy, an AICS-style detachable magazine, a threaded muzzle, and a steel barrel with a matte blue finish.
 The scope mount can fit Remington 700 rings and bases, so your zoom-in options will be varied with this rifle model.

-The average price of the Bergara rifle is approximately $1,150, but some retailers have it available for anywhere between $860.99 and $999.99.
-This is another rifle in the fairly expensive category, leaving the Savage A-22 .22 rifle in the dust.
+The average price of the Bergara rifle is approximately $1,150, but some retailers have it available anywhere between $860.99 and $999.99.
+This is another rifle in the reasonably expensive category, leaving the Savage A-22 .22 rifle in the dust.
 The Bergara is slightly cheaper than the Browning rifle, which is a plus considering the Browning and the Bergara are roughly the same size and have the same amount of firepower.

 Savage B-17 HMR Rifle